 We are committed to running our future events as safely as we can post-Covid 19.

 Please see the British Triathlon website for full details of what this will mean to competitors.
 However we have prepared an executive summary that contains the key issues & changes to how we will run triathlons, duathlons & running races in the near future.
+We are pleased to say that the latest government changes (reducing groups to 6 people from Monday 14th September) have not affected triathlon and duathlons.
+See the Statement on the British Triathlon website

 - We will appoint a Covid-19 officer for each event who will work alongside the race director to ensure guidelines are followed.